Contextual Safeguarding Training

 Discounts between 10% and 30% are available for group bookings – please send us an enquiry and a member of our team will be in touch.

-The training course will be online, presented live by Dr Sarah Lloyd on zoom.
+This course will be delivered online, via Teams, presented live by Dr Sarah Lloyd.

 Meet the Trainer